Totems in Stanley Park, Vancouver

 Vancouver is Canada’s third largest city and often touted as one of the world’s most liveable cities.
 Surrounded by the Coast Mountain Range and the Pacific Ocean, the area’s natural beauty provides stunning views and an abundance of outdoor activities.
 The southern boundary of the City of Vancouver is the North Arm of the Fraser River, one of the largest rivers entering the Pacific.

 The downtown area of Vancouver is an eclectic mix of buildings and experiences.
-Walk along the waterfront with stunning views of the north shore mountains, see the cruise ships, and stop by the Olympic flame, a proud reminder of the 2010 Winter Olympics held in Vancouver.
+Walk along the waterfront with stunning views of the north shore mountains, see the cruise ships, and stop by the Olympic flame in Jack Poole Plaza, a proud reminder of the 2010 Winter Olympics held in Vancouver.
 Upscale stores, specialty shops and boutiques provide an abundance of shopping opportunities in the heart of downtown.
 To get a view over the city, ride to the top of the Harbour Centre tower for a 360° view of the surrounding sights.

 The crowning jewel of the region is Stanley Park, one of the largest city parks in North America.
 With an area of over 400 hectares (1,000 acres) and an 8.8 km (5.5 mi) seawall popular with walkers, runners and cyclists, Stanley Park is a must-see for visitors.